Master's Degree Requirements

 Students who are admitted as conditionally classified will have received a list of prerequisite courses that they must take prior to fully entering the graduate program.
 Students should plan to complete these courses within their first and second semesters.
 Once these courses are completed, the student submits a Change of Classification (PDF) form first to the Graduate Coordinator, and subsequently to the GAPE office.

 The collaboration between graduate student and Thesis Committee Chair can be profoundly creative and prolific.
 While many graduate students enter the program with a good idea of who their advisor will be, others are not certain, or may need to change Chairs during the course of their study.
 The following tips can help:

-- Take the time to study the research program of each EnvS Advisor.
+- Take the time to study the research program of each Environmental Studies Advisor.

 - Schedule appointments with potential advisors.
 Remember, it is equally important that potential advisors be impressed by you as it is for you to be impressed by them; so, come prepared!

 - Talk with other graduate students about their experiences with their advisors.